Gender Pay Statement for Countrywide Care Homes 2 Limited

 Why we have a gender pay gap

-Our workforce consists of 85% women and 15% men.
+Our workforce consists of around 85% women and 15% men.
 This is commonplace within our industry where the majority of our workforce is female.
 Care giving roles are primarily undertaken by women throughout the industry and the organisation which generally attract lower rates of remuneration.
 It is also the case that as an organisation we employ bank workers who work ad hoc shifts and irregular hours and are routinely women.
 Notwithstanding this, the majority of our management positions are occupied by women.

 Our pay structure is banded according to role only, not gender, meaning that pay differentiation only occurs as a result of an employee's position.
 Similarly, bonus pay is determined by position and performance, not by gender.
 All remuneration rates within the Group are competitive and in line with market practices.
 Accordingly, we are satisfied that our existing pay structure and/or rewards policy are compliant with the Equality Act.
 We do, however, acknowledge the desire to recruit more men into care giving roles, to provide the opportunity for internal progression for all employees and to increase the number of men holding management level roles within the organisation.